hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 ## Consul 0.7

+Consul version 0.7 is a very large release with many important changes.
+Changes to be aware of during an upgrade are categorized below.

+#### Default Configuration Changes

+The default behavior of [`skip_leave_on_interrupt`](/docs/agent/options.html#skip_leave_on_interrupt) is now dependent on whether or not the agent is acting as a server or client.
+When Consul is started as a server the default is `true` and `false` when a client.

 #### Dropped Support for Protocol Version 1

 Consul version 0.7 dropped support for protocol version 1, which means it